ALL

 How do I pasteurize milk at home?

-• If the temperature falls lower than the one you’re using, you have to start timing again.
+2. If the temperature falls lower than your target temperature, start timing again.

 How do I store the milk?